12 Highest-Paying Side Hustles That Won’t Burn You Out

 Average hourly wage: $30 - $150 per episode

-Podcast notes writers get paid to listen to episodes and turn them into compelling, SEO-friendly summaries (search engine optimization), timestamps, guest bios, and social media captions.
+Podcast notes writers get paid to listen to episodes and turn them into reusable content for summaries and timestamps, guest bios, and social media posts.
 Good show notes boost a podcast’s visibility and listener engagement, making this role in high demand, especially with business and educational podcasts.

-This is a great gig if you’re a strong writer, love podcasts, and have a knack for summarizing information clearly and quickly.
+This is a great gig if you love writing and are like a hawk with details.
 Don’t be discouraged by AI in this field because it can’t replace the perspective that is required for a podcast notes writer.
 AI doesn’t know their subject matter well enough nor the audience it’s designed to reach.

-How to get started: Choose a few favorite podcasts in your niche (like entrepreneurship, wellness, or tech) and write 1 to 2 sample episode summaries to build a mini portfolio.
+How to get started: Choose a few favorite podcasts in the niche you want to explore (like travel, wellness, or tech) and write 1 to 2 sample episode summaries to build a mini portfolio.
 Use tools such as Google Docs or Notion for formatting show notes (utilize the built-in AI in them as well!).
-Bonus if you know how to optimize for SEO or create content repurposing templates.
+Bonus if you know how to optimize for SEO (search engine optimization) or create content repurposing templates.

 9. Digital Decluttering Coach ($25-$150/hr)